HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: HybridFlow Framework

 Formally, we write the decomposition process as

 where $T = \{t_1,\dots,t_n\}$ is the set of subtasks and $E \subseteq T \times T$ encodes directed prerequisite relations.
 In practice, $M_P$ outputs an XML-formatted plan whose parent fields are parsed into a task-level DAG $G(Q) = (T,E)$.
 A scheduler maintains a queue of \emph{ready} subtasks whose parents have completed and dispatches them immediately to either $M_{\mathrm{edge}}$ or $M_{\mathrm{cloud}}$ according to the routing policy in Sec.~\ref{sec:router}.
-This design preserves the explicit dependencies that underpin reliable reasoning while allowing independent subtasks to proceed in parallel, reducing end-to-end latency compared with purely sequential execution.
+This design preserves explicit dependencies while allowing independent subtasks to proceed in parallel, reducing end-to-end latency compared with purely sequential execution.
 See prompts in Figure~\ref{app:fig:prompt-planner}.